Daniel Clark (actor)

-Daniel Allen Clark (born October 14, 1985) is an US-born Canadian actor.
-Clark is best known for his role as Sean Cameron on the CTV series Degrassi: The Next Generation and as Steve Rendazo in the 2007 film Juno.
+Daniel Allen Clark (born October 14, 1985) is an American-born Canadian actor and news producer.
+Clark is best known for his role as Sean Cameron on the Canadian CTV series Degrassi: The Next Generation and as Steve Rendazo in the 2007 film Juno.

+Early life

+Clark was born in Chicago, Illinois.
+He has two younger brothers Robert Clark, who starred in The Zack Files and Strange Days at Blake Holsey High, and Aaron Brown.

+Clark was raised in Toronto, Ontario.